Anannyap7/AlgoExpert-DSA/Arrays/majority-element.md

 ### Complexity Analysis:
 1. Time Complexity = O(32*n) ~ ```O(n)``` as given in the code.
 2. Space Complexity = ```O(1)``` as there are no additional data structures used.

+## Key Takeaways:
+1. Divide a complex problem into smaller sets of problems and analyse it.
+Here, we checked the presence of a majority element in small sub-arrays.
+2. Try to think of using bitwise operations as a viable approach even though it might seem daunting.
+3. You can check whether there is a copy of an element using the ``setBit``` concept.